bzf-2018/academic-kickstart/content/authors/admin/_index.md

 **I am looking for PhD/master students to work with me on demanding Urban Data Analytics projects under my civil computing team**.
 If you are a highly motivated student and interested in doing big data research, please contact me.

-More demonstration videos of his group's projects are in our [youtube channel](https://www.youtube.com/channel/UCGXKE9sTsI0WFV5ZHbH19QA).
+More demonstration videos of my group's projects are in our [youtube channel](https://www.youtube.com/channel/UCGXKE9sTsI0WFV5ZHbH19QA).